 “She’s out there and having a good time with life!
 Do you know the movie Scott Pilgrim?
 It’s a funny action film that I love.
 In it, there’s a character called Ramona and she always changes her hair color.
 The guy she’s dating is like ‘she’s indecisive’ and for me, this wig is about me constantly changing my look,” Alcindor says.

 “She has ties to my lineage and tradition.
 Knots, braids, and coils speak to our ancestors for women of color.
 I wear her a lot to tie to myself to my ancestry.
-I don’t believe time is cyclical, not linear, and this hairstyle reflects that,” Alcindor says.
+I don’t believe that time is cyclical, not linear, and this hairstyle reflects that” Alcindor says.

 “I haven’t done those in a while.
 That was the first time I played around with blonde hair.
 It gave me this electric feel.
 I needed a protective style that looked dope while I was on stage—the blonde looked great.
 I felt like an electric storm,” Alcindor says.